 One of the most important chaincode parameters that channel members need to agree to using the chaincode definition is the chaincode endorsement policy.
 The endorsement policy describes the set of organizations that must endorse (execute and sign) a transaction before it can be determined to be valid.
-By approving the papercontract chaincode without the --policy flag, the MagnetoCorp admin agrees to using the channel's default Endorsement policy, which in the case of the mychannel test channel requires a majority of organizations on the channel to endorse a transaction.
+By approving the papercontract chaincode without the --policy flag, the MagnetoCorp admin agrees to using the default endorsement policy, which requires a majority of organizations on the channel to endorse a transaction.
 All transactions, whether valid or invalid, will be recorded on the ledger blockchain, but only valid transactions will update the world state.